vmware/splinterdb/rust/splinterdb-rs/README.md

 # `splinterdb-rs`

-This crate aims to be a safe and ergonomic Rust wrapper for the public API of SplinterDB.
+This crate aims to be a safe and ergonomic Rust wrapper SplinterDB's public API.

-It currently exposes the `splinterdb_kv` functionality, but could expand in the future.

-It is probably buggy right now.
+Currently, it exposes a simple key/value abstraction, by using the `splinterdb` and `default_data_config` modules.